abidalfrz/file-uploader-webapp/README.md

 ## 🚀 How to Run

-To run this project on your local machine, you need to run the backend and frontend in separate terminals.

-## Option 1: Manual Setup

-### 1. Clone the Repository
+## Clone the Repository

 ```bash
 git clone https://github.com/abidalfrz/file-uploader-webapp.git
 cd file-uploader-webapp
 ```

+## Option 1: Manual Setup

+In option 1, to run this project on your local machine, you need to run the backend and frontend in separate terminals.

 ### 2. Setup Backend (Terminal 1)